 Now consider a quantum algorithm, executing many operations across a large number of qubits.
 Noise causes the information in the qubits to become randomized - and this leads to errors in our algorithm.
 The greater the influence of noise, the shorter the algorithm that can be run before it suffers an error and outputs an incorrect or even useless result.
 Right now, instead of the trillions of operations that might be needed to run a full-fledged quantum algorithm, we can typically only perform dozens before noise causes a fatal error.

 Companies building quantum computers like IBM and Google have highlighted that their roadmaps include the use of “Quantum Error Correction” as they scale to machines with 1000 or more qubits.

 Quantum Error Correction - or QEC for short - is an algorithm known to identify and fix errors in quantum computers.
-It’s able to draw from validated mathematical approaches used to engineer special “radiation hardened” classical microprocessors deployed in space or other extreme environments where errors are much more likely to occur.
-QEC is the source of much of the great promise supporting our community's aspirations for quantum computing at-scale.
+This error-correcting algorithm is able to draw from validated mathematical approaches used to engineer special “radiation-hardened” classical microprocessors deployed in space or other extreme environments where errors are much more likely to occur.
+QEC is the source of much of the great promise supporting our community's aspirations for quantum computing at scale.

 In QEC quantum information stored in a single qubit is distributed across other supporting qubits; we say that this information is "encoded" in a logical quantum bit.
 This procedure protects the integrity of the original quantum information even while the quantum processor runs - but at a cost in terms of how many qubits are required.
 Overall, the worse your noise is, the more qubits you need.